-Last week, a high-profile supplier of battery packs to the solar industry announced that it was discontinuing its plans for a 10kWh backup battery.
+Last week, a high-profile supplier of battery packs to the solar industry announced that it was discontinuing its plans for a 10kWh battery backup.
 It’s a good time to visit the question of what backup is and whether batteries are the way to best meet a homeowner’s backup needs.

 Many consumers are concerned about power outages.
 But are batteries the right way to deal with that concern?
 Consider that Eaton’s 2015 Blackout Tracker report found that of the more than 3,500 outages in the U.S., the average duration was only 49 minutes.
 The Electric Power Research Institute has also estimated that 57% of U.S. power outages last less than five minutes.
 So even if blackouts aren’t particularly long, they are concerning, and homeowners are interested in being more prepared.
 They are also showing interest in using batteries to control how they consume and manage energy in their homes.
 The withdrawal of the 10kWh backup-only battery pack before it was introduced to the market shows that homeowners may be getting wise to the limitations of batteries as a strategy for dealing with long-term outages.
 With the increasing interest in storage systems connected to solar, the question comes down to whether a storage system can do both well.